openmovementproject/openmovement/docs/buildax/docs/hardware.md

   5  | Temperature Sensor | Temperature sensor (±1% accuracy point-matched thermistor)
   6  | Humidity Sensor    | Humidity sensor (±5% accuracy between 20-90% RH)

+The inclusion of a magnetic switch allows the sensor to be mounted on a door or window frame, and transmit data on whether the aperture is open or closed.

+A magnet similar to those used on cupboard doors should trigger the switch, and should be aligned on the opposite side of the device to the antenna.